Wage protest for unemployment insurance benefits

 Ensuring Witness Presence

-• If a witness refuses to appear or provide evidence, you can ask the Referee to issue a subpoena.
-This will ensure their presence at the hearing.
+If a witness refuses to appear or provide evidence, you can ask the Referee to issue a subpoena.
+You will have to serve the subpoena on the witness and it will require their presence at the hearing.

 Current rules allow phone testimony in specific cases.
 The Referee or Board will determine if the rules apply to your case.

-To ask for a phone hearing, contact the office listed in your hearing notice.
-You can do this by phone, mail, email, or fax.
+To ask for a phone hearing, you can make a request in the UC system or contact the office listed in your hearing notice.
+You can send the request to the office by mail, email, or fax.

 As a claimant or employer, you can represent yourself before the Referee or the Board.
 You can also have an attorney or advocate.